Hebrews 10 – Holding Fast with a Perfect Sacrifice

 For the law, having a shadow of the good things to come, and not the very image of the things, can never with these same sacrifices, which they offer continually year by year, make those who approach perfect.
 For then would they not have ceased to be offered?
 For the worshipers, once purified, would have had no more consciousness of sins.
 But in those sacrifices there is a reminder of sins every year.
 For it is not possible that the blood of bulls and goats could take away sins.

 a.
-Having a shadow of the good things to come: The idea that the Old Covenant (the law) is a mere shadow of the substance that is the New Covenant is also communicated in Colossians 2:17 and Hebrews 8:5.
-Shadow means that the law communicated the outline and the figure of the fulfillment in Jesus, but was not the very image of the things.
+Having a shadow of the good things to come: The Old Covenant (the law) was a mere shadow of the substance that is the New Covenant (also in Colossians 2:17 and Hebrews 8:5).
+Shadow means that the law communicated the outline and the figure of the fulfillment to come in Jesus, but was not the very image of the things.

 iii.
 “For example, you need a load of wood: you go to the wood man, and he takes you to a large oak tree in the far corner of the lot.
 Pointing to the long shadow it casts, he offers to sell you this shadow.
 Will you take it?
 Now, if God says that in the Law there was a shadow, not even the very image of the things – and of course, not the things themselves, why will you hold to the shadow?”
 (Newell)

 b.
 Would they not have ceased to be offered?
 The writer to the Hebrews repeats a familiar argument: the repetition of sacrifice shows its inherent weakness.
-If animal sacrifice had “fixed” the sin problem, then they could have ceased to be offered.
+If animal sacrifices had solved the sin problem, then they could have ceased to be offered.

-c.
+d.
 For it is not possible that the blood of bulls and goats could take away sins: Animal sacrifice under the Old Covenant could cover sin.
 The Hebrew word for atonement is kophar, which literally means, “to cover.”
-But animal sacrifice could never take away sins.
+Yet animal sacrifice could never take away sins.
 Only Jesus, the Perfect Sacrifice of the New Covenant, takes sins away.

 a.
 He said: This quotation is taken from the Septuagint version of Psalm 40:6-8 (the Septuagint is the ancient Greek translation of the Old Testament that was the most commonly used Bible in the first century).
 It shows that prophetically Jesus declared the insufficient character of Old Covenant sacrifice and declared His willingness to offer a perfect sacrifice under the New Covenant.

-i.
+b.
 Sacrifice and offering You did not desire: More animal sacrifices, made under the law, would not please God.
+Repeatedly in the Old Testament God expressed His desire for obedience rather than sacrifice.

-ii.
+c.
 But a body You have prepared for Me: Instead, what pleased God could only come through Jesus, the incarnate Son of God.
+In the incarnation the body of Jesus was perfectly prepared and suited to live as fully man and fully God.

-iii.
-Behold, I have come . . . to do Your will, O God: Jesus’ submission to God’s the Father’s will had its ultimate fulfillment in His obedience to the cross.
-This desire to do God’s will was shown in the Garden of Gethsemane (Luke 22:39-44).
+d.
+Behold, I have come… to do Your will, O God: Jesus’ submission to God’s the Father’s will had its ultimate fulfillment in His obedience to the cross.
+This desire to do God’s will was shown in the Garden of Gethsemane (Luke 22:39-44) and fulfilled at the cross.

-b.
+e.
 Behold, I have come to do Your will, O God: The sacrifice of Jesus was determined before the foundation of the world (1 Peter 1:20; Revelation 13:8).
-But it was still an act of His will to submit to the cross at the appointed time and by that will we have been sanctified through the offering of the body of Jesus Christ.
+Yet it was still an act of His will to submit to the incarnation and the cross at the appointed time; by that will we have been sanctified through the offering of the body of Jesus Christ.

 i.
 Our sanctification – our being set apart to God – is founded on the will of Jesus, not our own will.
 It is founded on the offering of Jesus, not on our own offering or sacrifices for God.